-Kylie Jenner Basically Confirms Pregnancy by Throwing Baby Shower for Herself
+These Photos Look a Lot Like Kylie Jenner Just Had a Baby Shower

 MORE: Every Creative Way Kylie Jenner and Khloé Kardashian May Have Covered Up Their Baby Bumps

-Considering that people don’t throw baby showers just cause, the pictures are damning evidence that Kylie is maybe, probably pregnant.
-Though, it’s also important to note that there is no confirmation that the photos are of Kylie’s baby shower or any baby shower really.
-However, given that Kim celebrated a pajama-themed baby shower when she was expecting her son, Saint, in 2015, we have a hunch that Kylie’s Sunday bash is for a similar reason.
+Considering that people don’t tend to throw baby showers just for fun, the pictures are pretty damning evidence that Kylie is maybe, probably pregnant.
+Though, it’s also important to note that there’s no official confirmation that the photos are actually of Kylie’s baby shower—or, TBH, any baby shower.
+However, given that Kim celebrated a pajama-themed baby shower when she was expecting her son, Saint, in 2015, we have a hunch that Kylie’s Sunday bash was for a similar reason.